Kern County DUI Accident Victim Attorneys

 If the person commits four or more DUI offenses in ten years or if they cause bodily harm to someone else in a DUI incident, the charge becomes a felony.

 Our DUI lawyers can provide accident victims with more in-depth information about the laws in Kern County.
-We will also guide them on how to proceed with filing a claim.
+We can also guide them on how to proceed with filing a claim.

 DUI-Related Injuries We Can Help You With

-DUI accident victims typically sustain minor injuries such as lacerations and contusions.
+DUI accident victims may sustain minor injuries such as lacerations and contusions.
 However, they could also sustain life-threatening injuries.
 Some examples are:

 These injuries require significant treatment and resources.
 It’s common for victims to face financial hardship, including bankruptcy or debt, just to receive the proper care they need.

-Our DUI accident victim lawyers have also assisted families who have lost a loved one.
-We helped them file a wrongful death claim for their financial and emotional losses.
-Additionally, our legal team has successfully recovered damages for clients suffering from mental health conditions like PTSD, panic disorder, adjustment disorder, anxiety, and depression.
+Our DUI accident victim lawyers can also help families who have lost a loved one.
+We can assist them in navigating the process of filing a wrongful death claim for their financial and emotional losses.
+Additionally, our legal team can advocate for clients suffering from mental health conditions like PTSD, panic disorder, adjustment disorder, anxiety, and depression due to related incidents.

 Who Is Liable In A DUI Accident?